amendlik/gitstack-pillar/README.md

 The differences required for GitStack vs. Stack configuration are these:

+1. The key under `ext_pillar` must be `gitstack`, rather than `stack`
-1. Keys for `repo` and `branch` must be included.
+2. Keys for `repo` and `branch` must be included under the `gitstack` key.
+These specify the Git repository and branch that contain the stack configuration files.
-2. The Stack configuration must be nested under the `stack` key.
+3. The `stack` key (which would be directly beneath `ext_pillar` when using the Stack Pillar), must be nested under the `gitstack` key.
-3. Configuration file paths must be relative to the root of the Git repository.
+4. Configuration file paths must be relative to the root of the Git repository.
-4. Any Git repository referenced in the GitStack configuration must also be referenced in the Git Pillar configuration.
+5. Any Git repository referenced in the GitStack configuration must also be referenced in the Git Pillar configuration.

 #### Example 1
-Here is a simple example of an Stack Pillar configuration, which depends of files from the local filesystem:
+Here is a simple example of a Stack Pillar configuration, which depends on files from the local filesystem:
 ```
 ext_pillar:
   - stack: /path/to/stack.cfg